Work Permit for Bali – what you need to know

 a.
 Colour Scan of Passport ( should include data pages & all pages with a stamp )

 b.
 Certificate of Marriage (in English or Bahasa Indonesia)

 c.
 Certificate of Birth (in English or Bahasa Indonesia)

 d.
 Photo size 3x4cm, 4x6cm each size 4pcs with red background

 3. KITAS for students (index 316)

 Why to get a KITAS?

-First and foremost, without it you won't get a work permit.
-Plus there are actually several additional perks when holding a KITAS.
+First and foremost, without it, you won’t get a work permit.
+Plus there are several additional perks when holding a KITAS.
 Often you get discounts in restaurants, or attraction parks (mainly in Jakarta or Bali).
-Hospitals also often have a lower price lists for KITAS holders.
+Hospitals also usually have lower price-lists for KITAS holders.

-In some cases, after holding a KITAS for 5 years, one could apply for a KITAP which allows you to stay for 5 years with unlimited extensions.
+In some cases, after holding a KITAS for five years, one could apply for a KITAP which allows you to stay for five years with unlimited extensions.

 * The above information is deemed accurate at the time of publication but can change without notice.
 Please check with your embassy or agent.Visa and Immigration Overview